Webhooks

 - Tunnel your local dev server with ngrok, Cloudflare Tunnel, or similar.
 Register the tunnel URL with CoinTracker as your dev-environment webhook URL.
 Run end-to-end flows in

-options.mode: 'alpha'; deliveries hit your laptop. - Force a 5xx on the first delivery during staging tests to verify your retry path.
+options.mode: 'alpha'; deliveries hit your laptop. - Force an error on the first delivery during staging tests to verify your retry/replay path.
 The recommended sequence:

 - Walk a fresh user through onboarding in staging.

-- Have your handler return 500 on the first POST it sees.
+- Have your handler return a non-2xx (or close the connection) on the first POST it sees.

-- Switch the handler back to its real logic — the next retry should succeed.
+- Switch the handler back to its real logic — the redelivery should succeed.

 - Confirm